Belleyeter History, Family Crest & Coats of Arms

 - Origins Available:

 The ancient name of Belleyeter finds its origins with the ancient Anglo-Saxon culture of Britain.
 It comes from a name for a person who was a bell-founder.
 It was originally derived for a person who was a maker of bells.

 The surname Belleyeter was first found in Oxfordshire, where they held a family seat from ancient times.

 Early History of the Belleyeter family

-Another 499 words (36 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Belleyeter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Belleyeter research.
+Another 250 words (18 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Belleyeter History in all our PDF Extended History products and printed products wherever possible.

 Belleyeter Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Belleyeter family name include Billiter, Billeter, Belyotar, Bellegeter, Bellyetere and many more.